BasedLinux/bsd/doc/manual/source/development/testing.md

 ### Characterisation testing { #characterisation-testing-functional }

-Occasionally, Nix utilizes a technique called [Characterisation Testing](https://en.wikipedia.org/wiki/Characterization_test) as part of the functional tests.
+Occasionally, Bsd utilizes a technique called [Characterisation Testing](https://en.wikipedia.org/wiki/Characterization_test) as part of the functional tests.
-This technique is to include the exact output/behavior of a former version of Nix in a test in order to check that Nix continues to produce the same behavior going forward.
+This technique is to include the exact output/behavior of a former version of Bsd in a test in order to check that Bsd continues to produce the same behavior going forward.

 For example, this technique is used for the language tests, to check both the printed final value if evaluation was successful, and any errors and warnings encountered.